Partnerships and LLPs

 Whether a partnership agreement or LLP Membership Agreement is required, both instances offer increased control over the members of a partnership, allowing for changes to be made without a lengthy legal challenge.
 Most agreements deal with how the partnership can be brought to an end, the initial capital contributions, division of profits and losses, management structure, retirement from partnership or membership, dissolution, expelling partners or members, restrictive covenants and the termination of your partnership.

-If you would like further information please contact us on 023 8057 4302 or click below to send an email.
+If you would like further information please contact us on 023 8057 4302 or fill in the enquiry form.